magnusmanske/tools_interface/README.md

 ## Binary

-The is a `ti` binary, working as a command-line interface to the tools_interface library.
+There is a `ti` binary, working as a command-line interface to the tools_interface library.
 It allows you to run queries against various Wikimedia tools from shell.

 ### Installation